Butler Pennsylvania 17

 with shards of light

-breaking through leaf-windows
+breaking through leafy windows

 to fall on mosaics